A version of this story originally appeared on the Strategist U.S.

 Best workout shoes for high-intensity interval training

-Lapidos says that these “dependable” shoes are very popular in the Well + Good office, and that she and a handful of her colleagues wear them “because they’re consistently that good.”
+Lapidos says that Brooks’s “dependable” GTS 20 shoes are very popular in the Well + Good office, and that she and a handful of her colleagues wear them “because they’re consistently that good.”
 They have a light, responsive cushioning that provides a smooth, supported landing, making them versatile enough to wear on runs, at boot camps, and for strength and weight training, she says.
+[Editor’s note: The GTS 20s are sold out online, but the newest release, the GTS 21, features the same cushioning technology.]

-Both Lieberman and freelance TV producer Brooke Lessinger love APLs for their stylish look and comfort.
-Lessinger told us she “had been looking for a sleeker pair of sneakers to wear to some of my favourite classes, like Fhitting Room and Rumble, when I came across this pair.”
+Brooke Lessinger, a freelance TV producer, told us she “had been looking for a sleeker pair of sneakers to wear to some of my favorite classes, like Fhitting Room and Rumble,” when she came across this pair.
 She says they will definitely fit the bill if you’re looking for a pair of workout shoes that have the right support to “comfortably do burpees and box jumps,” but still want a “more fashionable look” that you can wear throughout the day.
 “My feet feel secure and — bonus — they look so cute.”
-According to Lieberman, they are a “go-to pick when a workout class includes a mix of everything.”
+Lieberman calls APLs a “go-to pick when a workout class includes a mix of everything.”
+Vanessa Chu, the co-founder of Stretch*d, who owns two pairs, says, “I’ll wear my APLs for everyday workouts, strength training, and simply getting to workouts and wearing around town.”

 Samantha Flax, an account manager at Pinterest, says that she wore trendy lightweight running sneakers for years — until she started experiencing knee pain.
 After switching to Asics, however, her “knee pain completely vanished.”
 The added benefit of these Asics, she explains, is that they’re “super lightweight and flexible, making them perform well in high-intensity training classes where there is a lot of jumping and other activities that put stress on my knees.”
 And although she admits that “they’re not the best-looking sneakers,” she favours support over style when it comes to workout shoes.